fooplugins/foogallery/README.txt

 Yes, our PRO Commerce plan includes image watermarking.

+= Can I allow my visitors to comment or like images in a gallery? =

+Yes, with the Social Addon [more info](https://fooplugins.com/foogallery-wordpress-gallery-plugin/social/)

+= I want visitors to be able to upload their own images to my gallery, including moderation.
+Do you support this feature? =

+Yes, with the User Uploads Addon [more info](https://fooplugins.com/foogallery-wordpress-gallery-plugin/user-uploads/)

 = Can I add external links to items in the gallery? =

 Yes, you can link to any external website by choosing "Custom URL" for the Thumbnail Link setting.
 You also then need to set a custom URL for the items in your gallery, which is done by editing the attachment.